microsoft/ProjectOxford-ClientSDK/Speech/SpeechToText/Android/README.md

     To try recognize intent, set m_recoMode to SpeechRecognitionMode.ShortPhrase and set m_isIntent to be true.

-    For intent recognition to work, you need to sign up Language Understanding Intelligent Service (LUIS) and set the key values in luisAppID and luisSubscriptionID from "Samples\_SpeechRecoExample\_res\_values\_strings.xml".
+    For intent recognition to work, you need to sign up [Language Understanding Intelligent Service (LUIS)](<https://www.projectoxford.ai/luis>) and set the key values in luisAppID and luisSubscriptionID from "Samples\_SpeechRecoExample\_res\_values\_strings.xml".
-    Currently LUIS is by invitation only.

 <img src="SampleScreenshots/SampleRunning1.png" width="50%"/>